kragen/dercuano/markdown/flat-dict-lang.md

 you can easily query `time.user` and get that response.

-(In a tree, it’s immaterial whether the labels are on the arcs or on the nodes they lead to, but in a more general graph it can matter.)
+(In a tree, it’s immaterial whether the labels are on the arcs or on the nodes they lead to, but in a more general graph it can matter.
+It might make more sense to think of all of the following as having tags on nodes rather than edges.)

 Note how this generalizes a subset of the finite-map-tree model: the names are just strings, as in JS and Perl, rather than general